Naheed-Anjum/House-Price-Prediction/README.md

        Fa	Fair
        Po	Poor

-29. ExterCond: Evaluates the present condition of the material on the exterior
+29.ExterCond: Evaluates the present condition of the material on the exterior

        Ex	Excellent
        Gd	Good